cocos/cocos-docs/en/scripting/reference/coding-standards.md

     function fooBar () {}
     ```

-- When variable, function, and instance naming involves abbreviations, the abbreviations are all lowercase at the beginning, and all uppercase in subsequent words
+- When variable, function, and instance naming involves abbreviations, the abbreviations are all lowercase at the beginning, and all uppercase in subsequent words:

     ```ts
     // bad